Part 1 of a discussion of game design decisions made for BuildDown. Part 2 is here.

-After getting the game running on this new platform, my “first 100 days” trajectory was clear: I had to repeal and replace pause time.
+After getting the game running in Unity, my “first 100 days” trajectory was clear: I had to repeal and replace pause time.

 Enter powerups.
-Now, I don’t take credit for inventing the idea of powerups.
-Rather, the epiphany in BuildDown is in how the player interacts with them.
-Tapping a pair of blocks merges them, but to activate a powerup, it must be held.
-Everything about the game is geared toward moving forward as rapidly as possible; powerups ask, what if we don’t?
-Suddenly, the moment-to-moment choice becomes much more meaningful.
-Would we trade a moment of that progress, perhaps risking calamity, for some greater reward?
+Yup, I invented those!
+Okay, not really.
+But I added them to BuildDown in a way that requires the player to make a tradeoff.
+Tapping a pair of blocks merges them, but to activate a powerup, the players presses and holds it.
+Everything about the game is geared toward moving forward as rapidly as possible; powerups ask, “what if we don’t?”
+Would we risk everything not tapping for a few nail-biting seconds, if it meant some greater reward?

-To add another layer of consideration, merging a powerup block into a white or gray state lowers its activation time.
-These fast-activating powerups become incredibly valuable in the late game, which means the player might end up spending energy plotting ways not to merge them.
-Additionally, powerups can activate one another, which allows for combos to be arranged by lining up powerups in opportune ways.
-With powerups, a desert of decisions has become a fertile field.
+Additionally, merging a powerup block into a white or gray state lowers its activation time.
+These fast-activating powerups become more critical in the late game, which means the player might have to plot ways to keep them around.
+And what’s more, powerups can activate one another, which allows for combos to be arranged by lining them up in opportune ways.

 Finally, there are the diamonds.
 Merge a powerup all the way and it becomes a diamond block.
 Diamond blocks cannot be activated; at this point, they’re inert.
-When diamond blocks are removed as part of a row, though, they’re added to a tally.
-Collecting three drops the level by one.
-In this way, unused powerups can be “spent” on a reprieve in difficulty.
-This mechanism allows the player to forgo short-term points for breathing room and potential future progress.
-It’s a relatively minor spin that ends up making a big difference in the pace of the game and putting even more weight on every decision of how to interact with powerups.
+When diamond blocks are removed as part of a row though, they’re added to a tally.
+Collecting three drops the difficulty level by one.
+In this way, unused powerups can be “spent” on a reprieve.
+This, finally, gives the player some long-sought-after breathing room.

 That wasn’t the end of the overhaul, though.
 BuildDown still needed a business model.
 I’ll get into the monetization strategy, and the higher-order reward loop that feeds into it, in the next post.